-Julie, Andy and their five-year-old daughter Genevieve moved to Munich, Germany, but don't know anyone there or speak the language.
+Julie, Andy and their five-year-old daughter Genevieve moved to Munich, Germany, but they don't know anyone there or speak the language.
 They sold everything they own to fulfill their fantasy of living in Europe, even though Andy's never left his hometown before.
-Well-traveled Julie definitely wants to live in the heart of the city, but can she and Andy agree on location?
+Well-traveled Julie definitely wants to live in the heart of the city, but she and Andy will have to agree on location.

 Alex, Jocelyn and their two children settled down in Calgary, Canada, to be close to Jocelyn's family.
 Yearning for the life he left behind in Perth, Australia, Alex got a job transfer there and is excited to go back.
 Jocelyn wants to live in the hustle and bustle of the city, but Alex is determined to stick to their budget and be close to his family's home.
 Can they compromise and find peace for the entire family in Perth?

 Paleontologist Mike and artist Pip met in Australia while Pip was visiting from her native Scotland.
 In time they were married, and they've now decided to get their first house together.
 Pip prefers the artist-friendly haven of Phillip Island, but it's far away from Mike's work, and the seasonal nature of the island makes him concerned about practicalities.
 However, Pip is determined that it's island life or bust, and the two may have to duke it out if they want to find a perfect first home together.